oscardef/optiflow/README.md

 3. Click on the map to place anchors at physical locations
 4. Minimum 2 anchors required, 4 recommended for optimal accuracy
 5. Click "Finish Setup" when complete

-### Store Zones

-**Note:** The zones system has been removed from the backend and frontend.
-Items are now tracked solely by their (x, y) positions on the store map without zone assignment.

 ---